zoravur/chess-classifier/README.md

 # Chess Classifier

-Chess classifier is a classifier that predicts the likely outcome a chess game given a position and the elo rating of the players.
+Chess classifier is a classifier that predicts the likely outcome of a chess game given a position and the elo rating of the players.

 ## Quickstart